History of Indian influence on Southeast Asia: Malaysia

-Hinduism and Buddhism from India dominated early regional history, reaching their peak during the reign of the Sumatra-based Srivijaya civilisation, whose influence extended through Sumatra, Java, the Malay Peninsula and much of Borneo from the 7th to the 13th centuries, which later gradually defeated and converted to Islam in 14th and 15th century before the European colonisation began in 16th century.
+Hinduism and Buddhism from India dominated early regional history, reaching their peak during the reign of the Sumatra-based Srivijaya civilisation, whose influence extended through Sumatra, Java, the Malay Peninsula and much of Borneo from the 7th to the 13th centuries, which later gradually defeated and converted to Islam in 14th and 15th century before the European colonisation began in the 16th century.

 Indianised Hindu-Buddhist kingdoms (3rd century BCE to 14th century CE)

 Early trade and Indian settlements

 In the first millennium CE, Malays became the dominant race on the peninsula.
 The small early states that were established were greatly influenced by Indian culture, as was most of Southeast Asia.
 Indian influence in the region dates back to at least the 3rd century BCE.
 Tamil culture was spread to Southeast Asia by the Tamil Pallava dynasty in the 4th and 5th century.

 The Buddha-Gupta stone, dating to the 4th–5th century CE, was dedicated by an Indian Merchant, Buddha Gupta, as an expression of gratitude for his safe arrival after a voyage to the Malay peninsula.
 It was found in Seberang Perai, Malaysia and is kept in the National Museum, Calcutta, India.

 In ancient Indian literature, the term Suvarnadvipa or the "Golden Peninsula" is used in Ramayana, and some argued that it may be a reference to the Malay Peninsula.
 The ancient Indian text Vayu Purana also mentioned a place named Malayadvipa where gold mines may be found, and this term has been proposed to mean possibly Sumatra and the Malay Peninsula.
 The Malay Peninsula was shown on Ptolemy's map as the "Golden Khersonese".
 He referred to the Straits of Malacca as Sinus Sabaricus.

 Trade relations with China and India were established in the 1st century BC.
 Shards of Chinese pottery have been found in Borneo dating from the 1st century following the southward expansion of the Han dynasty.
 In the early centuries of the first millennium, the people of the Malay Peninsula adopted the Indian religions of Hinduism and Buddhism, religions which had a major effect on the language and culture of those living in Malaysia.
 The Sanskrit writing system was used as early as the 4th century.